shafeerfaizan1976-jpg/huntingtons-rnaseq-shiny-app/README.md

 shiny::runApp("app.R")
 ```

-3. In each tab, upload the corresponding CSV from the `data/` folder.
+3. In each tab, upload the corresponding CSV file.

 ## App tabs